Hyperion-BT/helios-book/src/api/compiling.md

 # Compiling Helios sources

 The recommended way to compile Helios sources is to use the library directly.
-This approach makes it easier to maintain a [single-source-of-truth](https://en.wikipedia.org/wiki/Single_source_of_truth) version of your contract in client-side DApps.
+This approach makes it easier to maintain a [single-source-of-truth](https://en.wikipedia.org/wiki/Single_source_of_truth) version of your contract in client-side dApps.

 First step is to write your contract as a js literal string.
 For example: